tanfwong/sdr_notes/_sources/ch1/introduction.md

 * USRP stands for "Universal Software Radio Peripheral"
 * A collection of relatively low-cost, high-performance SDRs developed by [Ettus Research](http://www.ettus.com/)
-* A USRP radio generally consists of a "motherboard" and a number of interchangeable "daughterboards" (except for the B-series, E-series, and some of the newer N-series radios)
+* A USRP radio generally consists of a "motherboard" and a "daughterboard."
+For some older USRP radios (such as the N2xx series and X3xx series), the daughterboard is interchangeable.
+For most newer USRP radios,  such the B-series,
+  E-series, and some of the newer N-series and X-series radios, the "dautherboard" is intergrated and thus can't be changed.
 * A daughterboard typically contains an RF frontend with programmable mixers (carrier frequency) and amplifiers (gains)
 * The motherboard typically contains high-speed ADCs, DACs, an FPGA,